mandrasch/sveltekit-headless-wp-rest-demo/README.md

 - [ ] Add cookie / 2 click privacy solution for embeds, see: https://github.com/mandrasch/wie-steht-es-um-das-klima-so
 - [ ] Add sitemap
 - [ ] Add search?
+- [ ] Is there a lib for that? https://dev.to/shajidhasan/add-a-youtube-like-page-loading-animation-in-sveltekit-58kp

 ## How was this created?